 He also manages to perfectly establish himself as a part of his culture by referring to drugs by their street name ‘product’ and instantly contrasting that to the term the police would use to prosecute him, the sale of ‘narcotics’.

-Finally, when it comes to how to analyse lyrics, the chorus is super important.
+Finally, when it comes to how to analyse song lyrics, the chorus is super important.
 The chorus utilises arguably the most ubiquitous technique in songwriting – repetition.

 It is the repetition of a phrase that incorporates one of the most powerful swear words in the English language.
 Despite its brevity, the phrase is a shocking concept (especially for the white middle classes of the US).